 Use xp_cmdshell in a routine only as a last resort, due to the elevated security permissions they require and consequential security risk.
 The xp_cmdshell procedure is best reserved for scheduled jobs where security can be better managed.

 Ensure that Windows Authentication Mode is used wherever possible.
 SQL Server authentication is necessary only when a server is remote or outside the domain, or if third-party software requires SQL authentication for remote maintenance.
-Windows Authentication is less vulnerable and avoids having to transmit passwords over the network or store them in connection strings.
+Windows Authentication is less vulnerable, and avoids having to transmit passwords over the network or store them in connection strings.

 SQL injection can be used not only from an application but also by a database user who lacks, but wants, the permissions necessary to perform a particular role, or who simply wants to access sensitive data.
 If dynamic SQL is executed within a stored procedure, under the temporary EXECUTE AS permission of a user with sufficient privileges to create users, and it can be accessed by a malicious user, then suitable precautions must be taken to make this impossible.
-These precautions start with giving EXECUTE AS permissions only to WITHOUT LOGIN users with least-necessary permissions, and using sp_ExecuteSQL with parameters rather than EXECUTE
+These precautions start with giving EXECUTE AS permissions only to WITHOUT LOGIN users with least-necessary permissions, and using sp_ExecuteSQL with parameters rather than EXECUTE.

-For a publication like this, it is best to go with the established opinion of what constitutes a SQL Code Smell.
+For a booklet like this, it is best to go with the established opinion of what constitutes a SQL Code Smell.
 There is little room for creativity.
 In order to identify only those SQL coding habits that could, in some circumstances, lead to problems, I must rely on the help of experts, and I am very grateful for the help, support and writings of the following people in particular.

 - Dave Howard